A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Experiments

 To evaluate generative accuracy of our proposed LSH model, we simulate networks with our fitted parameters and perform posterior predictive checks (PPCs) using network statistics such as reciprocity and transitivity.
 While our LSH model has no issues simulating networks, the DLS is problematic due to its model formulation.
 The jump size for reciprocal excitation depends on distances between nodes in a reciprocal latent space and is further scaled by the parameter $\alpha_2$ in \eqref{eq:dls_lambda}.
 Since the maximum jump size is not constrained, this results in some node pairs having unstable Hawkes processes so that the simulation does not terminate.
 To enable us to make comparisons with the DLS model, we stabilize it by fixing the scaling parameter for the jump size $\alpha_2 = 1$.

 We simulate 15 networks from the fitted model on each real dataset, with the exception of DLS, which does not scale to the FB-forum data.
-We then perform PPCs on the number of events generated, and 4 static network statistics: transitivity, reciprocity, average clustering coefficient, and mean degree.
+We then perform PPCs on the number of events generated, average run length, and 4 static network statistics: transitivity (global clustering coefficient), reciprocity, average local clustering coefficient (LCC), and average degree.
+The run length is the number of consecutive events in the same direction, e.g.~in the sequence $(u,v), (v,u), (v,u), (v,u), (v,u), (u,v)$, the run length for $(v,u)$ is 4 because it appears 4 times consecutively before the reciprocal event $(u,v)$ appears.

 A comparison between the actual statistics and mean simulated statistics is shown in Table \ref{tab:generative_accuracy}.
-We present a comparison between LSH and DLS since they are both based on the latent space model.
-Additional results on generative accuracy, including plots comparing the actual statistics with the distribution of the simulated statistics over all models, are provided in Appendix \ref{sec:supp_ppc}.
+We compare LSH and DLS since they are both based on the latent space model.
 The DLS model generates significantly more events than exist in the actual network, ranging from roughly a 4x increase (Reality) to an 80x increase (MID).
 We believe that this is due to the reciprocal latent space used in the DLS model.
 Even though we stabilized the model by setting $\alpha_2 = 1$, some nodes are likely still extremely close in the reciprocal latent space, causing too many events to be generated.

-Conversely, the DLS model performs quite well at replicating the static network statistics, and in many cases, even better than our proposed LSH.
+We also find that the lack of self-excitation in DLS prevents it from replicating the run length of directed event sequences.
+Since DLS only has reciprocal excitation, its generated networks have the average run length of about 2 regardless of the average run length in the actual network.
+On the other hand, the DLS model performs quite well at replicating the static network statistics, and in many cases, even better than our proposed LSH.
 We believe that this is partially due to the much higher latent dimension $d$ that maximizes the test log-likelihood for DLS.
 The LSH could potentially achieve better generative accuracy using higher $d$ as well.
+Additional results on generative accuracy, including plots comparing the actual statistics with the distribution of the simulated statistics, are provided in Appendix \ref{sec:supp_ppc}.